-The best USB Type-C drives deliver performance well beyond internal PC SSDs from just a few generations ago.
-Some external SSDs now crank out as much as 2GB/s of raw bandwidth.
-Admittedly, that’s a long way off the latest PCIe 4.0 M.2 drives for PCs let alone the crazy-quick integrated storage in the new Microsoft Xbox Series X and Sony PlayStation 5.
-But it’s enough for reasonably nippy game loads.
+The best USB Type-C drives are your best bet, giving up performance in excess of internal PC SSDs from a few generations ago.
+Some external SSDs now support up to 2GB/s of raw bandwidth.
+Admittedly, that’s a long way off the latest PCIe 4.0 M.2 drives for PCs, let alone the crazy-quick integrated storage in the new Microsoft Xbox Series X and Sony PlayStation 5.

-What’s more, the Xbox Series X/S-specific expansion SSD is not only expensive, it’s also proprietary, so can’t be used with other devices.
+What’s more, the Xbox Series X/S-specific expansion SSD is not only expensive; it’s also proprietary, so it can’t be used with other devices.
 By contrast, USB Type-C is the new universal standard.
-As for Sony’s Playstation 5, its M.2 SSD expansion slot has yet to be enabled, so USB-C is the way to go.
+As for Sony’s PlayStation 5, its M.2 SSD expansion slot has finally been enabled, but USB Type-C is still a tempting option for easy expansion.

 It starts with that M.2 NVMe drive, bridged to a USB interface.
 In this case, it’s a 10Gbps USB 3.2 Gen 2 interface rather than a 20Gbps USB 3.2 Gen 2x2 connection.
 But this drive is still claimed to be good for 1GB/s data transfers in both directions.
 Lest you have forgotten, that’s around twice as fast as any SATA-based drives, including internal SSDs connected natively via SATA.

-That makes it unique among these SSDs and, what’s more, given the competitive pricing you’re getting that IP rating effectively for free.
-Performance wise, in testing the ADATA delivers in the headline 1GB/s spec for sequential transfers while notching up 4K random throughput that’s comparable to the competition at 21MB/s for reads and 40MB/s for writes.
-The only slight chink in the SE800’s armour is that sustained performance drops down to around 260MB/s after around 15GB of internal drive traffic.
-That’s a little off the pace of some alternatives.
-But it’s not enough to spoil an otherwise highly appealing package.
+That makes it unique among these SSDs, and, what’s more, given the competitive pricing, you’re getting that IP rating effectively for free.
+Performance-wise, in testing, the ADATA delivers in the headline 1GB/s spec for sequential transfers while notching up 4K random throughput that’s comparable to the competition at 21MB/s for reads and 40MB/s for writes.

 If you’re looking for fast USB-powered external storage for games, this is currently as good as it gets.
 At least, it is in theory.
-The WD Black P50 Game Drive, tested here in 1TB format but also available in 500GB and 2TB flavours, is a rare breed of USB Type-C external SSD.
-That’s because it supports the very fastest USB 3.2 Gen 2x2 20Gbps interface.
-Which is why it’s capable of read and write speeds up to 2,000MB/s.
+The WD Black P50 Game Drive, tested here in 1TB format, and available in 500GB and 2TB flavors, is a rare breed of USB Type-C external SSD.
+That’s because it supports the very fastest USB 3.2 Gen 2x2 20Gbps interface, which is why it’s capable of read and write speeds up to 2,000MB/s.

-As for real-world performance, in terms of peak sequentials, the WD Black P50 easily maxed out the 10Gbps connection of our test PC, registering just over 1GB/s in both directions.
+As for real-world performance, in terms of peak sequential, the WD Black P50 easily maxed out the 10Gbps connection of our test PC, registering just over 1GB/s in both directions.
 It’s likely capable of the advertised 2GB/s with the right interface.
 Sustained performance is a little less impressive, with performance dropping to around 375MB/s after around 30GB of data transfer.
-Random access performance is likewise reasonable rather than spectacular with 22MB/s reads and 40MB/s writes for the 4K QD1 metric.
+Random access performance is reasonable rather than spectacular, with 22MB/s reads, and 40MB/s writes for the 4K QD1 metric.

 If you want it all, you’re going to have to pay for it.
 So, sometimes it makes sense to compromise.
 Enter the Crucial X8 2TB USB Type-C SSD.
 It’s not the absolute fastest external SSD on Earth.
 But it is quick.
 It’s extremely capacious.
 It’s built into a really solid-feeling metal case.
 And it’s attractively priced.
-In fact, right now it’s available on Amazon.com as we type for $249.
+In fact, right now, it’s available at Best Buy for $239.
 That’s over $150 less than WD’s Black P50 Game Drive in 2TB trim.

 And so it proves in our testing, with the Crucial X8 good for just under 1GB/s for sequential transfers in both directions.
 4K random performance is decent, too, for this class of drive, with reads of 27MB/s and writes just over 40MB/s at QD1.
 Given the use of QLC NAND, one big question mark is sustained performance.
-However, while the Crucial X8 does drop down to 380MB/s with sustained traffic, in our testing it maintained that level for many 10s GB.
-Which puts it on a par with the more expensive WD drive.
+However, while the Crucial X8 does drop down to 380MB/s with sustained traffic, in our testing, it maintained that level for many tens of GB, which puts it on a par with the more expensive WD drive.

 There’s a fine line between compelling and compromised when it comes to external USB Type-C SSDs.
 For our money, the Crucial X6 falls on just the wrong side of that divide.

-One of the knock-on implications of that architectural difference is that the X8 has fully 2GB of DRAM cache where the X6 has none at all.
-The X6 also lacks a USB-C to USB-A cable, which seems particularly miserly.
-It’s the only drive here that doesn’t come with both a C-to-C and a C-to-A cable.
-That said, the X6 does support features like TRIM passthrough, which isn’t always the case on cheaper USB drives and ensures that performance should be sustained in the longer term.
-It’s also very compact for a 2TB drive, measuring just 6.9cm by 6.4cm by 1.1cm.
+One of the knock-on implications of that architectural difference is that the X8 has a fully 2GB of DRAM cache where the X6 has none at all.
+The X6 does support features like TRIM passthrough, which isn’t always the case on cheaper USB drives and ensures that performance should be sustained in the longer term.
+It’s also very compact for a 2TB drive, measuring 69 x 64 x 11mm.

 This is not the fastest USB Type-C SSD you can buy for gaming.
 But then, it’s far from the most expensive.
 Compared, say, to the WD Black P50 Game Drive, the branding of the Seagate Barracuda Fast SSD 1TB looks like a bit of stretch.
 Rated at 540MB/s for reads and 500MB/s for writes, it’s simply nowhere near as quick.

-Arguably even more problematical is the existence of NVMe-based drives for similar money.
+Arguably even more problematic is the existence of NVMe-based drives for similar money.
 The ADATA SE800 Ultra FAST 1TB, for instance, is around twice as quick for peak sequential performance.
-It’s pity because the Seagate Barracuda Fast SSD looks slick with its sleek enclosure and LED status light.
+It’s a pity because the Seagate Barracuda Fast SSD looks slick with its sleek enclosure and LED status light.
 And Seagate’s file syncing and backup software is handy.
-But there’s simply better performance to be had elsewhere.
+But there’s better performance to be had elsewhere.

 Indeed, it’s unlikely that USB 3.2 Gen 2x2 will ever become widely used.
 Instead, USB 4 will likely take over, increasing bandwidth to 40Gbps.
-But the good news is that USB 4 is backwards compatible with USB 3.2 Gen 2x2.
-So, it will be possible to extract maximum performance from a USB 3.2 Gen 2x2 20Gbps drive in future using a USB 4 interface.
+But the good news is that USB 4 is backward compatible with USB 3.2 Gen 2x2.
+So, it will be possible to extract maximum performance from a USB 3.2 Gen 2x2 20Gbps drives in the future using a USB 4 interface.

-Of course, interface specification isn’t the only deciding factor when it comes to performance.
+Interface specification isn’t the only deciding factor when it comes to performance.
 Features like controller specification and the type and quality of NAND flash used are also important, though it’s not always easy to identify the finer details.
 Many manufacturers are reluctant to quote full specifications.
-Drives with four-level QLC NAND memory, for instance, will tend to have worse underlying performance than those with triple-layer TLC memory.
+For instance, drives with four-level QLC NAND memory will tend to have worse underlying performance than those with triple-layer TLC memory.

 Form factor and other frills should also be part of your calculations.
-Some drives are built to be particularly robust, others include extras like hardware encryption, status LEDs or even fingerprint scanners for added security.
+Some drives are built to be particularly robust; others include extras like hardware encryption, status LEDs, or even fingerprint scanners for added security.
 Some of those features fairly tangential to the basic remit of providing high-performance storage space for a games library.
 But you might also be looking for a drive that can serve more than one role.
-With all that in mind, here are the best USB Type-C SSDs for game storage in 2020.